The views expressed by the host on this program are documented to be almost always right 99.6% of the time.

 You've taught us how to love conservatism and how to be proud of it despite constant trashing from the elites.

-You in the EIB, you've done this.
+You and the EIB, you've done this.

 I'm not saying you are the reason for the Tea Party rush, but you are the reason the candidates who emerged are being articulated on politics and conservatism.